EXPLORE THIS STORY

 Dominant angle identified — does not reflect unanimity of this country’s media

-Polymarket quote framed to maximize perceived cynicism
+Polymarket citation is framed to maximize perceived cynicism

 Implicit link between Caracas and Pakistan operations is an emotional shortcut